 Joining the CCW or making a one off donation is the best way you can help the CCW tackle this complex issue for wildlife, with many avenues to investigate the task of taking on illegal forms of hunting with hounds is vast.

 If you are aware illegal hunting with hounds is currently taking place dial 999 immediately.
 Make sure to take down as much evidence as you can, such as number plates and the description of vehicles and suspects.
 If you can, film what is happening.
 Do not approach.
 Illegal hunters have become violent with landowners and police in the past.
 If you are aware that illegal hunting with hounds has happened, or will take place, dial 101 and report it to the police.
 You can also submit information via our "report wildlife crime" tool.

 What we're doing.

 Below is a list of active operations the CCW has against illegal hunting.

 During the course of 2020/2021 traditional fox hunting season we will be investigating accusations of illegal fox hunting.
-This cross department operation will involve the use of our protection experts as well as our unmanned aviation teams to investigate and identify cases where we believe there is violations of the 2004 Hunting Act.
+This cross department operation will involve the use of our Wildlife Protection Officers, and external organisations to investigate and identify cases where we believe there is violations of the 2004 Hunting Act.